nooku/www.nooku.org/_posts/2015-01-13-hello-activities-2.md

 - John shared a video
 - Tom logged in

-[Nooku Activities](https://github.com/nooku/nooku-activities/) is a component built on top of the [Nooku Framework](http://www.nooku.org/) for logging and exposing user activities.

 If you ever came across Nooku before, you probably already know that **reusability** is one of the key features of the Framework.
 In other words, it enforces a basic but powerful rule: *develop it once, reuse it everywhere*.